Fixed Asset Management and Compliance Training Course

 Introduction to Fixed Asset Management

-- Impact on financial reporting and compliance
+- Impact on financial reporting and compliance.

-- Integration with accounting and ERP systems
+- Integration with accounting and ERP systems.

 Classification and Configuration of Fixed Assets

-- Fixed asset categorization according to IFRS
+- Fixed asset categorization based on IFRS standards.

-- Asset parameterization in accounting management systems
+- Asset parameterization within accounting management systems.

-- Best practices for asset classification
+- Best practices for effective asset classification.

 Creation and Registration of Assets

-- Acquisition methods and initial recognition
+- Acquisition methods and initial recognition.

-- Capitalization of associated costs
+- Capitalization of associated costs.

 Control and Monitoring of Assets

-- Identification and tracking of asset components
+- Identification and tracking of asset components.

-- Maintenance scheduling and lifecycle management
+- Maintenance scheduling and lifecycle management.

-- Risk mitigation and internal control measures
+- Risk mitigation and internal control measures.

 Depreciation and Amortization

-- Common depreciation methods (Straight-Line, Diminishing Balance, Units of Production)
+- Common depreciation methods (Straight-Line, Diminishing Balance, Units of Production).

-- Amortization calculations based on asset type and useful life
+- Amortization calculations based on asset type and useful life.

-- Accounting records and financial implications
+- Accounting records and financial implications.

 Asset Movements and Transfers

-- Procedures for internal asset transfers
+- Procedures for internal asset transfers.

-- Generating delivery and assignment records
+- Generating delivery and assignment records.

-- Approval workflows and audit trails
+- Approval workflows and audit trails.

 Asset Disposal and Write-Offs

-- Causes and procedures for asset retirement
+- Causes and procedures for asset retirement.

-- Accounting treatment of asset write-offs
+- Accounting treatment of asset write-offs.

-- Legal and compliance considerations in asset disposal
+- Legal and compliance considerations in asset disposal.

 Revaluation, Useful Life Adjustments, and Residual Value

-- Asset revaluation criteria and financial impact
+- Asset revaluation criteria and financial impact.

-- Adjusting useful life and residual value
+- Adjusting useful life and residual value.

-- Revaluation reporting in financial statements
+- Revaluation reporting in financial statements.

 Summary and Next Steps